TheAbdouIlyes/Lv-manager/README.md

 Extend LV using free space from the VG

-Move files to other LVs with available space
+Move files to other LVs from same VG with available space

 Alert admin if no action can free space